 - 2.1 Fraud can be defined as any act (actual or alleged) or wilful dishonesty to gain an individual or collective advantage.
 It is taken to include theft, deception, bribery, forgery, extortion, corruption, conspiracy, embezzlement, misappropriation, concealment of material facts and collusion.
-For practical purposes, fraud may be defined as the use of deception with the intention of obtaining advantage, avoiding an obligation or causing loss to another party. - 2.2 In addition to the more traditional, in-person, type frauds, the risk of cyber fraud has also become more prevalent in recent years as (i) we become more reliant on ICT and (ii) methods of fraud become more sophisticated. - 2.3 Staff should be aware that gifts, including hospitality offered by contractors/ suppliers or service providers, may place an employee in a vulnerable position.
+For practical purposes, fraud may be defined as the use of deception with the intention of obtaining advantage, avoiding an obligation or causing loss to another party. - 2.2 Staff should be aware that gifts, including hospitality offered by contractors/ suppliers or service providers, may place an employee in a vulnerable position.
 Even when offered and accepted in innocence, such gifts may be misconstrued by others.
-The offer, acceptance or refusal of gifts and hospitality should be in line with the Association's entitlements, payments and benefits policy and associated guidance. - 2.4 Some examples of fraud that could be perpetrated against the Association are: - Theft of cash or other assets, including via cyber means please see separate section on cyber fraud below (section 2.5) - False accounting and/or making fraudulent statements with a view to personal gain or gain for another - Bribery or corruption offering, giving, soliciting or accepting an inducement or reward that may influence the actions taken by the Association's staff, for example in the procurement of goods or services - Claims for payment of works of maintenance that have not been completed, do not exist, are exaggerated or are excessive - Claims for payment of supplies that have not been provided - Falsification of expenses and invoices - Falsification of time clocking entries - Falsification of entries in the Kelio time management system, including asking your line manager or other authorised person to approve false entries - Falsification of annual leave, sick leave, medical appointment leave, special leave or any other permitted category of leave - Knowingly providing false information on job applications and requests for funding - Alteration or falsification of records (computerised or manual)

-- Failure to account for monies collected

-- Tenancy fraud including false applications and illegal sub-letting

-- Acceptance of bribes for access to housing
+The offer, acceptance or refusal of gifts and hospitality should be in line with the Association's entitlements, payments and benefits policy and associated guidance. - 2.3 Some examples of fraud that could be perpetrated against the Association are: - Theft of cash or other assets - False accounting and/or making fraudulent statements with a view to personal gain or gain for another - Bribery or corruption offering, giving, soliciting or accepting an inducement or reward that may influence the actions taken by the Association's staff, for example in the procurement of goods or services - Claims for payment of works of maintenance that have not been completed, do not exist, are exaggerated or are excessive - Claims for payment of supplies that have not been provided - Falsification of expenses and invoices - Falsification of time clocking entries - Falsification of entries in the Kelio time management system, including asking your line manager or other authorised person to approve false entries - Falsification of annual leave, sick leave, medical appointment leave, special leave or any other permitted category of leave - Knowingly providing false information on job applications and requests for funding - Alteration or falsification of records (computerised or manual) - Failure to account for monies collected - Tenancy fraud including false applications and illegal sub-letting - Acceptance of bribes for access to housing

 - Payroll fraud

 - Housing benefit fraud

 - Procurement fraud

 - Bank mandate fraud

 - Online fraud